JANUARY 23, 2020

 Additional integrations can prompt applications such as a meds-to-beds program, interpreter services and comprehension surveys — all ensuring the patient and their caregiver are best equipped to leave the hospital.

-How to Keep Improving with the CARE Act
+Keep improving with the CARE Act

 The best thing clinicians can do when it comes to the CARE Act is collaborate.
 Talk to each other about what’s working well, share challenges you’re facing and keep your peers updated on best practices.
+Making sure family or informal caregivers are part of your patients’ care plans will help create the most efficient discharge process and the most effective care for patients.